-Overall, the implementation of the real-time speech recognition and analytics solutions helps companies to ensure clients’ satisfaction and in the long term minimize their attrition.
+Overall, the implementation of the real-time speech recognition and analytics software helps companies ensure clients’ satisfaction and in the long term minimize their attrition.

-2. How Accurate Will Be the Extracted Data?
+2. How Accurate Will the Extracted Data Be?

 Choosing a speech analytics solution for your business, make sure that it performs transcription in an accurate manner.
 The accuracy, in this case, is assessed based on the Word Error Rate (WER) metric, which entails the estimation of the total number of words, substitutions, deletions, and insertions in the transcribed text in comparison with the reference.

 The industry standard WER is 8% as estimated by the veteran Microsoft scientist Xuedong Huang.

 In the provided below video, we explain in detail how WER is calculated and give several vivid examples to demonstrate how the speech-to-text transcription is performed in real-time.

 Recognizing human speech is certainly not an easy task for digital programs.
 Not only do they have to solve the difficulty of separating the words of speakers from the background noise, but they also need to distinguish the speeches of people talking.